Vauxhall Insignia Common Problems and Solutions

 Problem:

-When your revs are high, the engine gets very noisy, and the car starts to vibrate.
+When your revs are high, the engine becomes very noisy, and the car begins to vibrate.

 Solution:

-This isn't that common, but it does happen.
-The fault is down to a broken or damaged turbocharger control solenoid valve.
-Fortunately, these are always available in our store, and they are very easy to replace.
+This isn't very common, but it does occur.
+The issue is caused by a broken or damaged turbocharger control solenoid valve.
+Thankfully, these are always in stock at our store, and they are very simple to replace.

 Difficulty level